Joseph L. Ciaccio

 Since beginning his career, Joseph has dedicated his practice to the representation of victims of medical malpractice.
 This includes the representation of children who have suffered birth injuries as well as families who have lost loved ones due to the negligence of physicians and medical facilities.

-Since joining our office, Joseph has also applied this experience in our pharmaceutical department with the representation of clients injured by prescription medications.
+Since joining our office, Joseph has also applied this experience in our Pharmaceutical litigation department with the representation of clients injured by prescription medications.

 He has successfully litigated a wide variety of medical malpractice actions, including failures to diagnose cancer, infections, orthopedic negligence, and more.